Hancock33/batocera.piboy/package/batocera/emulationstation/batocera-es-system/roms/ports/ecwolf/_Readme.txt

-Please note unlike the batocera master the directory name must NOT end with. ecwolf but a dummy file ending with .ecwolf should be placed in the directory.
+Please note unlike the batocera master the directory name must NOT end with .ecwolf but a dummy file ending with .ecwolf should be placed in the directory.
 For example ...

 /userdata/roms/ecwolf/Spear of Destiny/